dojo-modeling/dojo-docs/model-registration.md

 - Clone your model code into the container.
 - Install any requirements needed to run your model.
 - Test model execution.
 This can be an iterative approach in that you can make several test runs to ensure that you model is running and producing the expected results.
 - Once you have a successful model run, Dojo will need to learn how you run your model, what input parameters you want to expose to the end-user, metadata about your output file(s), and the directory where your results are located.
-[Quick Reference](#quick-command-reference) is a short introduction to the commands you will need followed by more in depth discussions and demonstration videos of each command.
+[Quick Reference](#quick-command-reference) is a short introduction to the commands you will need followed by more in depth discussions and demonstrations of each command.

 #### Quick Command Reference: